What if your executive résumé writer was also your career coach?

 I've prepared the below two-step overview to give you a sense about how I work, and don't work.
 It's worth a few extra minutes as you think about investing your own time and energy.

 If you'd like to discuss the possibility of working together on a one-to-one project, follow these two steps:

 New Client Step 1:

 Download The Résumé Studio's "Packages & Programs" matrix, and decide which price and timeline might be right for you.
-Additional pros and cons about the two programs (vs. the package) can be found on the Program FAQ page.
+(We’ll discuss nuances if you book an intake call.)